Hello Outcomes Assessment Projects (formerly Aqua) users,

 You now have much more flexibility and control over how and when you collect multiple scores.

-With the release of Aqua late last year, we provided a very simple option for institutions that wanted to get more than one score on each submission of student work.
+With the release of Outcomes Assessment Projects (formerly Aqua) late last year, we provided a very simple option for institutions that wanted to get more than one score on each submission of student work.
 You could select anywhere from one to four scores during project setup.
 We knew the approach was limiting, but we didn’t consider a single student submission as “complete” or include its scores in the outcome performance reports until it had received the requested number of scores.
-Well, we listened and learned from those of you who have run your assessment projects in Aqua and sought to improve this capability with maximum flexibility and minimum complexity.
+Well, we listened and learned from those of you who have run your assessment projects in Outcomes Assessment Projects (formerly Aqua) and sought to improve this capability with maximum flexibility and minimum complexity.

 Now, each project is created with a default setting of one score for each student submission to be evaluated.
 But the “Scoring Settings” tab has three powerful options for users with the Assessment Coordinator role: